Real Forms of Holomorphic Hamiltonian Systems: Introduction

 We now turn to the second question.
-In order for the dynamical system on \(M\) to descend meaningfully to a dynamical system on \(N\) we must suppose that \(N\) is invariant under the flow generated by \(f\).
-If we decompose the function into its real and imaginary parts as \(f=u+iv\) then by Proposition~\ref{bihamiltonian} the flow of \(f\) is equivalently the Hamiltonian flow of \(u\) on \((M,\omega_R)\).
-For \(p\in N\) the Hamiltonian vector field \(X_u\) belongs to \(T_pN\) if and only if \(du\) yields zero when evaluated on the orthogonal complement to \(T_pN\) with respect to \(\omega_R\).
-From the proof of Proposition~\ref{symp_Lang} this complement is \(I(T_pN)\), and therefore we require \(\langle du, I(T_pN)\rangle=0\).
-Since \(f\) is holomorphic the Cauchy-Riemann equations show us that this is equivalent to \(\langle dv, T_pN\rangle=0\). \begin{thm} Let \((M,\Omega)\) be a holomorphic symplectic manifold.
-A real-symplectic form \(N\subset M\) is invariant under the Hamiltonian flow generated by a holomorphic function \(f=u+iv\) if and only if \(v\) is locally constant on \(N\).
-In this case, the flow on \(N\) is identical to the Hamiltonian flow generated by the restriction of \(u\) to \((N,\widehat{\omega}_R)\). \end{thm} For the situation described in this theorem we can speak of the dynamical system \((N,\widehat{\omega}_R,u)\) as being a real form of the holomorphic system \((M,\Omega,f)\).
+In order for the dynamical system on $M$ to induce a~dynamical system on $N$, we must suppose that $N$ is invariant under the flow generated by~$f$.
+If~we~decompose the function into its real and imaginary parts as $f=u+{\rm i}v$, then by Proposition~\ref{bihamiltonian} the flow of $f$ is equivalently the Hamiltonian flow of $u$ on $(M,\omega_R)$.
+For $x\in N$, the Hamiltonian vector field $X_u$ belongs to $T_xN$ if and only if $du$ yields zero when evaluated on the orthogonal complement to $T_xN$ with respect to $\omega_R$.
+From the proof of Proposition~\ref{symp_Lang}, this complement is $I(T_xN)$, and therefore we require $\langle \mathrm{d}u, I(T_xN)\rangle=0$.
+Since $f$ is holomorphic, the Cauchy--Riemann equations show us that this is equivalent to $\langle \mathrm{d}v, T_xN\rangle=0$. \begin{Theorem}Let $(M,\Omega)$ be a holomorphic symplectic manifold.
+A real-symplectic form ${N\subset M}$ is invariant under the Hamiltonian flow generated by a holomorphic function $f=u+{\rm i}v$ if and only if $v$ is locally constant on $N$.
+In this case, the flow on $N$ is identical to the Hamiltonian flow generated by the restriction of $u$ to $(N,\widehat{\omega}_R)$. \end{Theorem} For the situation described in this theorem, we can speak of the dynamical system $(N,\widehat{\omega}_R,u)$ as being a real form of the holomorphic system $(M,\Omega,f)$.
 The principal application we have in mind is to identify different real Hamiltonian systems by recognising that they are both real forms of the same holomorphic system.
-For example, one can show that many dynamical systems in spherical and hyperbolic geometry are both real forms of the same complexified system, such as geodesic flows or central force problems.